 Mike: Yeah.
 I mean, that’s definitely one of the hard parts of being a designer is the client communication, the back and forth.
 We’re fortunate enough here where most of our clients just let us kind of do our thing.
 So, there’s not a lot of back and forth, but it does happen from time to time.
 And it basically just boils down to the little couple discussions here and there.

 A lot of times, it’s more like an educational conversation.
 Like maybe we did something a certain way for a particular reason and we’re just kind of educating the client on our thinking was for doing that sort of thing.
 But at times there are instances where we do have to give in a little bit and then maybe do something we’re not thrilled about doing but in the end.
 It’s about making the clients happy and as long as the results are good.
 A lot of times it’s just a subjective thing.
 It’s really not going to matter if you know somebody clicks on the phone number or not.
-But you know as long as it’s not getting in the way of what do we need to do.
+But you know as long as it’s not getting in the way of what we need to do.

-Keith: So it sounds like when you go in with clients, if they have an idea that really doesn’t jibe, you kind of explain to your thinking and then if they’re resolute on it, you kind of work it in and try to make it as work as fast as you can, right?
+Keith: So it sounds like when you go in with clients, if they have an idea that really doesn’t jibe, you kind of explain your thinking and then if they’re resolute on it, you kind of work it in and try to make it work as fast as you can, right?

 Mike: Yeah, pretty much.
 And if it’s something that’s going to be detrimental to the user experience or even like a page load issue, we’ll definitely make sure that nothing gets in the way of that kind of thing.

 Keith: So working with clients is a big part of the job.
 What do you wish that your clients knew about web design?
-And any prospective clients, what do you wish that they knew about the process or the work involved in creating website?
+And any prospective clients, what do you wish that they knew about the process or the work involved in creating the website?

 Mike: Basically just there’s a lot of research or ideas that don’t really make it to the client.
-But you know, there is a lot of time spent doing that sort of thing and it could appear like we just throw something together in Photoshop or just grab like a simple shape to use as an icon.
+But you know, there is a lot of time spent doing that sort of thing and it could appear like we just throw something together in Photoshop or just grab a simple shape to use as an icon.
 But you know, there’s a lot of thinking that goes behind it, that all factors into why we chose to do things a certain way.

 Keith: It just doesn’t sprout from the ground fully formed.
 You have to fertilize that and come up with ideas and really explore the different aspects of the idea.

 Mike: Exactly.
-I mean, logos are perfect example.
+I mean, logos are perfect examples.
 You can look at the Target logo or the Nike logo and it’s just a simple shape.
 But a lot went into choosing that shape and the reasonings behind that.
 Even the colors that they chose; it’s all planned out and for a particular reason.

 Keith: All right.
 Well, there’s anything about what you do that we didn’t cover you think would be important for people to know?